The Conference is being organised in Delhi, the National

 Tourism at email@example.com .

-Delhi Weather during the end of January is quite enjoyable when the temperature varies between 25-degree C to 8 degree C. But the nights and the mornings are frosty.
+Delhi Weather during the spring (from mid February till the end of March) is quite enjoyable when the temperature varies between 25-degree C to 10 degree C .
+But the nights and the mornings are frosty.
 This is the best season to visit Delhi to see greenery with the historical monuments.

 Arrival & Departure at Airport